moataz-mahmoud/moataz-mahmoud.github.io/_posts/2019-10-10-a-look-into-performance-testing.md

 * Finally, the case in **spike testing** is about keeping the number of users in the average (1000 supposedly in our case) for a decent time, then increase the number of users suddenly to 10,000 (the peak) and start monitoring the performance.
 Then let it back for 1000 for sometime, and increase it back to a point which is above the peek and keep monitoring the performance.

 ## How long is too long?
-There are no obvious rules indicates what's a slow loading time and what's fast.
+At this point, it's important to put some borders to identify how much your website is slow or fast.
+Actually, there are no obvious rules indicates what's a slow loading time and what's fast.
 On the other hand, there are some specific guidelines for indicating content load, idiling time, animating time, and reponsive time.
 Let's discuss quickly each one of them.

 * We mean here by load time the maximum amount of time to indicate to a user that the request for new content was made and will load, such as the browser displaying the page title and the background color of the page displaying.
 As you may know the first asset retrieved from a request is usually an HTML document, which then makes calls for additional assets.
 When HTML is received, browsers immediately start processing that HTML, rendering the content as it is received rather than waiting for additional assets to load.
 Yes, one second for loading is the goal, but it's something few sites achieve.
 Expectations differ... a 'hello world' on the corporate network would be expected to load in milliseconds, but a user downloading a cat video on a five-year-old device over an edge network in kenia would likely find a 20-second download speedy.
 In optimizing for performance, do set an ambitious first load goal, such as 5 seconds over the mobile 3G network and 1.5 seconds on an office internet line, with even more ambitious page load goals for subsequent page loads, leveraging service workers and caching.